rjwgnr27/Filters/README.md

   very long time, while processing the complete chain.

 ## Todo
-There are a number of improvements yet to be made:
+There are a number of improvements to be made:

 * Big baddy here (see the "Bugs" section above): move the filter chain out of the event loop.
 This is a poor design, in that filtering